Wills, Trusts & Probate

 Who can be appointed as a guardian in California?

 Yes, guardianship can be modified or terminated by the court if circumstances change.
-For example, if the ward regains capacity or if the guardian is no longer suitable, interested parties may petition the court for changes.
-The court will review evidence and prioritize the ward’s best interests when considering any modifications to guardianship arrangements.
+If the ward regains capacity, if another arrangement becomes appropriate, or if the guardian is no longer suitable, interested parties may petition the court for modification or termination.
+The court examines evidence and prioritizes the ward’s best interest when considering any changes.
+Petitions to modify or terminate guardianship require notice to relevant parties and supporting documentation showing changed circumstances.
+The court may hold hearings to evaluate the request and ensure any transition continues to protect the ward’s welfare while addressing the new situation appropriately.

 How does guardianship affect the ward's rights?

-Can a guardian be compensated for their services?
+Can a guardian be paid for their services?